statisticianinstilettos/AI-Poker-Coach/README.md

 Your AI Poker Coach comes with:
 ✅ Comprehensive tournament result tracking.
-✅ Personalized Mathematical models for expected value calculations to guide Tourmament selectionand Strategy ✅ AI chat for personalized coaching
+✅ Personalized Mathematical models for Tourmament outcomes ✅ AI chat assistant for personalized coaching

+read more about it here: https://statistician-in-stilettos.medium.com/building-an-ai-poker-coaching-app-af9a98d4d16b

 <p align="center">